anhtung87/guessGame/README.md

 # INTRODUCTION
 This is my super mini game on iOS.
-I write this game for learning some feature of Swift: guard let, if let, switch, UIKit, ...
+I write this game for learning some features of Swift: guard let, if let, switch, UIKit, ...
 ## Rules:
 1. You import a number between 1 to 100.